TheBevyFlock/bevy_simple_subsecond_system/readme.md

 Minimal config
 </summary>

-Create or edit `./.cargo/config.toml`, with this minimal config
+Create or edit either a global `~/.cargo/config.toml` or a local `./.cargo/config.toml` with this minimal config
 ```toml
 [target.x86_64-unknown-linux-gnu]
 linker = "clang"